knotsanimation/knots-pipe-internals/src/knots-hub.build/README.md

 - execute [`run.knots-hub.build.sh`](run.knots-hub.build.sh), everything else
   is automatic.

+Be careful when building a new knots-hub version with breaking change affecting the configs, you will also need to update and deploy those **at the same time**.

 ## server output

 Write files in root directory `N:\apps\knots-hub\builds`:

 - a directory for the currently built version
 - a `latest` directory, copy of the first directory
+- append/create the `install-list.json` used by the hub at runtime

 ## troubleshooting